 Also like any other specialty clinic, our facility and staff are subject to significant state and federal regulation.
-Our physicians are licensed by the Minnesota Board of Medical Practice and must maintain their license in good standing to practice medicine in Minnesota.
-Similarly, our nursing staff is licensed by the Minnesota Board of Nursing and subject to its oversight.
+Our physician staff are licensed by the Minnesota Board of Medical Practice and must maintain their license in good standing to practice medicine in Minnesota.
+Similarly, our nursing staff are licensed by the Minnesota Board of Nursing and subject to its oversight.